 Michigan could come close to the $1 billion mark in its first year of operations as well.
-The Great Lakes State saw its online casinos produce $435 million in revenue through the first six months of 2021.
+The Great Lakes State saw its online casinos produce $518.6 million in revenue through the end of July.

 2021 Aggregate Online Casino State Tax Revenue

 Pennsylvania sets the bar in the realm of state tax collection on mobile casino revenue.
 The high tax rates haven’t deterred the industry’s top casino brands from setting up shop in the Keystone State, however.

 As a result, Pennsylvania stands as one of the biggest winners in the mobile gaming boom of the 2020s.
 State tax revenue from online casinos is on pace to clear $445 million in 2021 for Pennsylvania.
 Both New Jersey and Michigan project to collect just under $200 million in annual online casino revenue taxes this year.